Step 1 To Winning Today: Understand Burnout

 New Approaches Needed to Win in the New

 Workloads have increased for virtually all professionals across the board.
 Maybe the increase is due to disruptive forces in our industries.
 Maybe commoditization trends reduce our billings.
 Maybe it’s the escalating costs necessary to attract employees into our organizations and to retain our talent.
-Maybe it’s leaders who have lost touch with the realities of work and life today.
+Maybe it’s leaders who have lost touch with the realities of work and life today due to their own heavy workloads.

 In a digital society where we are constantly plugged in and connected, the lines between our professional and personal lives have become increasingly more blurred.
 Employees no longer leave their duties behind when they leave the office, and they are repeatedly expected to maintain communication and productivity well into their once-sacred evenings, weekends, and vacations, especially if they seek to advance within an organization.
 Top employees often do not mind putting in the extra time when the work is truly needed and appreciated, but not even the most motivated individuals can sustain this pace on an ongoing basis.